Breakfast Moon

 Milky Way

-A new storybook featuring Mae and Arthur.
-The children go camping and see the Milky Way for the first time!
+Our new storybook featuring Mae and Arthur is on hold due to loss of science grant funding.
+Proposed story: The children go camping and see the Milky Way for the first time!
 They learn about light pollution and use their new-found knowledge to help their school make good “Dark Sky” choices.
-This book is being developed with an editorial team from the Astronomical Society of the Pacific.
-The team includes education specialists Anna Hurst and Theresa Summer and children’s book author Angela Dalton.
+This book is being developed with an editorial team from the Astronomical Society of the Pacific and includes author Angela Dalton.